Tools4everBV/HelloID-Conn-Prov-Source-HR2Day/README.md

 ## Getting started

 The _HelloID-Conn-Prov-Source-HR2Day_ connector is created for both Windows PowerShell 5.1 and PowerShell Core.
 This means that the connector can be executed in both cloud and on-premises using the HelloID agent.

+> By default, the connector is only suitable to be executed using the cloud.

 > If you want to execute the connector using the HelloID agent, please check section: [Execute the connector using the HelloID Agent](Execute-the-connector-using-the-HelloID-Agent)